-Think about the mining as a really difficult puzzle.
-To validate a transaction on the blockchain, miners use their computing power to help solve the puzzle (or equation).
+Think about mining as a really difficult puzzle.
+To validate transactions on the blockchain, miners use their computing power that helps to solve the puzzle (or equation).
 Once it has been solved, the transaction is then confirmed in the block.
 To thank miners for solving the puzzle, they are rewarded with the coin native to the blockchain, which in this case is ZCash.

 Mining Bitcoin has become really difficult as people are using expensive hardware called ASICs.

 It’s like a being in a race with a Ferrari while you’re driving a Vauxhall!
 Who do you think would win?
 The Ferrari of course!
-Well, this is how unfair it can be when mining Bitcoin — people with more money can buy more powerful equipment, meaning they will always get the reward.
+This is how unfair it can be when mining Bitcoin — people with more money can buy more powerful equipment, meaning that they will always get the reward.

 However, this is how ZCash is different.
 ASIC hardware does not work with ZCash, which means that people can use either a CPU or GPU to mine ZCash.
 These are much cheaper than ASICs, so anyone can mine ZCash!

 There is a slight issue, though.
 For the first four years, ZCash developers will get 20% of all the transaction fees generated.
 They say that this will help fund the project, however, some people think this is unfair.
 If you used your electricity to mine ZCash, how would you feel about giving 20% of your reward to the developers?
 Probably not too happy, eh?

 So, now that you know what it can be used for, the next part of my “What is ZCash” guide is going to explain how transactions work…

 For New Coinbase Users